nareddyt/cs4365-task-offload-framework/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> A framework for IoT devices to offload tasks to the cloud, resulting in efficient peer-to-peer computation.
+> A framework for IoT devices to offload tasks to the cloud, resulting in efficient computation and decreased cloud costs.

 ## Table of Contents